cloudwalk/brlc-monorepo/contracts/capybara-finance-v2/docs/description.md

 3. **Programs, loans, and sub-loans:**

     - `getProgram(uint32 programId)`: Returns `LendingProgramView` for the specified program.
-    - `getSubLoanPreview(uint256 subLoanId, uint256 timestamp, uint256 flags)`: Returns `SubLoanPreview` for a sub-loan at a given timestamp.
+    - `getSubLoanPreview(uint256 subLoanId, uint256 timestamp)`: Returns `SubLoanPreview` for a sub-loan at a given timestamp.
-    - `getLoanPreview(uint256 subLoanId, uint256 timestamp, uint256 flags)`: Returns `LoanPreview` for the loan that contains the given sub-loan.
+    - `getLoanPreview(uint256 subLoanId, uint256 timestamp)`: Returns `LoanPreview` for the loan that contains the given sub-loan.

 4. **Operations:**